darshana-v/ubuntu-setup/README.md

 # ubuntu-setup

-My ubuntu setup for coding documented here so I don't have to research the same resources again.
+My ubuntu setup for coding documented here so I don't have to research the same resources again and because my vm runs out of space so often that I am tired of visiting the same tutorials.

 The documentation is a bit leaned towards using ubuntu on a virtual machine.